The Dead 60s: History

-On 15 November 2007, Terry Hall joined the band for their encore at a Fred Perry subculture gig in the 100 Club, London.
+On 15 November 2007, Terry Hall joined the band for their encore at a Fred Perry subculture gig at the 100 Club, London.
 The songs they performed were covers of The Equals' "Police on My Back" and "Friday Night, Saturday Morning" by The Specials.
 Hall sang lead vocals on both tracks.

 In November 2007, a Dead 60s limited edition Fred Perry Harrington Jacket was launched.
-Designed with input from the band, the jacket was a reversed Harrington jacket available in 2 colours: Cornish Tartan and Stuart Tartan.
+Designed with input from the band, the jacket was a reversed Harrington jacket available in two designs: Cornish Tartan and Stuart Tartan.
 Only 500 of each design were made.
 Each jacket was individually numbered and came with a Dead 60s neck label.

 The band issued a press release on 8 February 2008 announcing their split.

 In popular culture

 The song "Riot Radio" is featured in the film, Nick and Norah's Infinite Playlist, starring Michael Cera and Kat Dennings.
 The song is also featured on the soundtrack, compiled by Mark Mothersbaugh of Devo, and was released on 23 September 2008.
 It was also used in the video games Burnout Legends and Burnout Revenge.

 The song "A Different Age" was used in the 2006 video game Driver: Parallel Lines.